vasouv/diet-logs/README.md

 - [ ] Charts for measurements (Chart.js)
 - [ ] Entity FoodHabit for @OneToOne with Person
 - [ ] Some checks in POST, UPDATE, DELETE (if id exists etc)
+- [ ] Test the REST controllers for correct response entity
+- [ ] Error handling and exceptions